Get your home holiday-ready 🎄 SEE ALL IDEAS

 Garden soil contains living components.

-Another key difference between potting mix and garden soil is the presence of soil microbes.
+Another key difference when comparing potting soil vs. garden soil is the presence of soil microbes.
 Processed minimally, garden soil retains microbes that were in the original natural soil including bacteria, protozoa, fungi, actinomycetes, and nematodes, along with others left over from composting.
 The mix of microbes includes some types that benefit plants by helping them take up nutrients and water from the soil.

 Most weed seeds and harmful microbes are eliminated from garden soil by the heat that is generated during composting.
 The few microbes that may remain are vastly overshadowed by those existing in native soil.
 Potting soil types that are soilless contain organic materials and may or may not have additives such as earthworm castings that do contain microorganisms.